 BY GREYHOUND OR TRAIN –

-Rogue Valley Transportation District (RVTD) provides public transit service Monday through Saturday from one end of Ashland to the other with connecting service to Medford and other Rogue Valley communities.
-Buses operate Monday through Saturday between 20 to 60 minutes from 5:00am to 7:00pm and Saturday from 8am-4pm.
+Rogue Valley Transportation District (RVTD) provides public transit service Monday through Saturday within Ashland with connecting service to Medford and other Rogue Valley communities.
+Buses operate Monday through Friday every 20 minutes from 5:00 AM to 8:00 PM and on Saturdays every 30 minutes from 7:00 AM to 6:00 PM.
+Download the TouchPass Transit App on your smartphone to purchase fare online and load it directly to your phone for easy and convenient access.
 RVTD is the first transit district in Oregon to operate buses powered solely by clean-burning, compressed natural gas.
 You can pick up local maps and bus routes at the Ashland Chamber office.
-Bus passes can be purchased at Ashland City Hall, 20 E. Main St. Visit rvtd.org, call (541) 779-2877 before 5:30pm or (541) 608-2400 after hours for route and schedule information.
-RVTD also offers TransLink and Valley Lift.
-TransLink provides transportation services to eligible Oregon Health Plan and eligible Medicaid clients traveling to authorized medical services.
-Call (541) 842-2060 or view the Rider’s Guide online at rvtd.org.
+Bus passes can be purchased at Ashland City Hall, 20 E. Main St. For route and schedule information, visit rvtd.org, call (541) 779-2877 before 5:30 PM or (541) 608-2400 after hours.
+RVTD also offers Valley Lift which provides transportation services to eligible Oregon Health Plan and eligible Medicaid clients traveling to authorized medical services.
 Valley Lift is a shared ride, curb-to-curb, wheelchair accessible transportation service for people whose disabilities prevent them from using RVTD’s lift-equipped buses.
-(541) 842-2080 - Valley Lift.
+For more information, call Valley Lift at (541) 842-2080.

 Click below for our members!